Muhammad-Abu-Bakar/aso-analyzer/README.md

 - **Hallucinated screenshot references.** When given one screenshot, the AI sometimes writes "Screenshot 3" or "Screenshot 4" in the analysis — it pattern-matches to what an audit "should look like."
 Strict prompt instructions reduce this but don't eliminate it.
 - **No multi-language support.** Reports are English-only.
 - **Free-tier rate limits.** Jina's free tier handles testing fine, but a high-traffic deployment would need paid tiers.
+- - **Shallow reviews analysis.** Jina's scrape returns the Play Store listing page summary but not the full review pool.
+The Ratings & Reviews section partially infers from limited data.
+A dedicated reviews scraper is on the roadmap.
+- **Keyword search volumes are AI estimates.** GPT-4o-mini doesn't have access to real keyword research databases.
+Volume numbers like "5K monthly searches" are pattern-matched guesses, not verified data.
+Integrating an ASO keyword API (AppFollow, App Annie) is on the roadmap.
+- **Brand bias in vision scoring.** GPT-4o-mini scores well-known apps more generously than indie apps with objectively better screenshots.
+The anonymized "App A vs App B" approach (on the roadmap) addresses this by hiding brand identity until after scoring is complete.

 ## About this project